-After gaining almost 6,000 feet in elevation to Ingraham Flats in exactly four hours and three minutes later that morning, I installed my tent amidst a small throng of other climbers.
-Making my way over to the base of a towering rock formation, looking for uncontaminated snow to melt for water, poking around with my ice axe the glacier fell in only one foot ahead of me to reveal a gigantic moat.
-One more step and I would have fallen to my death inside of there.
+After gaining almost 6,000 feet in elevation to Ingraham Flats in exactly four hours and three minutes that morning, I installed my tent amongst a small throng of other climbers.
+Making my way over to the base of a towering rock formation looking for uncontaminated snow to melt for water, poking around with my ice axe, the glacier fell in only one foot ahead of me to reveal a gigantic moat.
+One more step and I would have fallen to my death a few hundred feet inside of there against Gibraltar Rock.

 They don't call this the King of the Cascades for nothing.

 When I heard the faint clanking of ice axes over on Disappointment Cleaver and spotted lights dotting the ridge, I pounded down some mush and lots of water.
 Too much water.
 Too much mush.
-Suddenly I had to go in a little blue bag within the close confines of my tent, for modesty sake with the other climbers.
+Suddenly I had to go in a little bag within the close confines of my tent for modesty sake with the other climbers.
 Yes, how sweet.
-But bagging and tagging is just part of climbing Rainier in the modern era.
+But "Blue Bagging" is part of climbing Rainier in the modern era.

 Catching up with a group of heavy-breathing climbers nevertheless, who were obviously ascending from Camp Muir, they pulled aside the trail to let me buzz past while one of them vomited.
 Feeling my oats that morning, there is nothing quite like the sight or smell of a glacier way early in the morning, the crevasses or the sound and cadence of your crampons against snow or ice as you blast up a glacier one or two-thousand feet at a time without stopping.
 It's all about balance; forget about the strength or endurance part.
 Then there is the thrill of death at your doorstep, should you make a single misstep anywhere along the way.
 Total commitment.